-Stacey Harris is a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers, and the Ontario Association of Social Workers.
+Stacey Fernandes is an Eye Movement Desensitization and Reprocessing (EMDR) Certified Therapist and a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers, and the Ontario Association of Social Workers.
 She earned her Bachelors of Social Work degree from the University of Windsor along with her Masters of Social Work.

 Stacey thrives when she gets to travel and explore different diverse cultures.
 A risk-taker at heart, she loves pushing herself outside of her comfort zone for fresh perspectives.
 She travelled to the Himalayas in India in 2014 to obtain her certificate to teach holistic Akhanda Yoga.
 She practices and teaches yoga sequences, mantras, breathing exercises, visualization techniques, and meditation to help calm the mind, relax the body and awaken the spirit—and she teaches this through a lens of self-compassion.
 Additionally, she studied the chakras in the psycho-spiritual centres in the body, focusing on the seven major chakras to unlock powerful energy and help balance the energy in one’s body.